Aceearly1993/lecarde-2/README.md

 Also added pre-input of these weapons so that the input of a second jumping slash is less likely to get lost.
 (Aceearly1993)
 `CHANGED` - Added new regulations to the high-rank weapons so that the after deal of a slash can be canceled by jumping.
 (Aceearly1993)
 `CHANGED` - Illusionist (boss): Post-hit flash color changed to be not aggressive.
 (Aceearly1993)
+`CHANGED` - Adjusted dialogue popup box position and dialogue trigger zone on some Important NPCs, n order to avoid confusions.
+(Aceearly1993)
 `FIXED` - A irregular phenomenon where Aura Blast can be wrongly canceled by flipping down from platform during Aura Blast motion.
 (Aceearly1993)
 `FIXED` - Two typos with English text script.
 (Aceearly1993)
 `FIXED` - Alucard Boss Rush: A minor inconsistency at the background effect graphic of Soul Steal spell so that the background effect graphic will